-Now we have summary report region-wise put together of all the months.
+Now we have a summary report region-wise put together of all the months.

 Step 5: Place the cursor inside the pivot table and go to Options.
 Under this, you will see the Pivot Chart option.

-Step 6: Once you click on Pivot Chart it will show you all the available charts for you.
-Select any one of them as per your wish.
+Step 6: Once you click on Pivot Chart, it will show you all the available charts.
+Please select any one of them as per your wish.

 Step 7: Your initial chart looks like this.

-Step 8: Now add Month heading to the COLUMNS field.
-It will break up the report into region-wise & month-wise.
+Step 8: Now add the Month heading to the COLUMNS field.
+It will break up the report region-wise & month-wise.

-Step 10: Now if you observe there is one drop-down list available for MONTH & REGION in the chart itself.
-This is the controls for the chart.
+Step 10: If you observe, one drop-down list is available for MONTH & REGION in the chart.
+These are the controls for the chart.

-Step 11: If you want to show the result only for the month of Jan you can select the Jan month from the drop-down list.
+Step 11: If you want to show the result only for Jan, you can select the Jan month from the drop-down list.

-Step 12: It will start to show the results only for the month of Jan.
-The important thing is not only in the chart section but also in the pivot region as well.
+Step 12: It will show the results only for Jan.
+The important thing is not only in the chart section but also in the pivot region.

-Step 13: Not only a pivot chart controls the pivot but pivot table too controls the pivot chart.
-Now the filter is applied in pivot chart but I can also release the filter in the pivot table as well.
+Step 13: A pivot chart controls the pivot, and a pivot table controls the pivot chart.
+Now the filter is applied in the pivot chart, but I can also release the filter in the pivot table.

-In our previous section we have selected the month from the drop-down list either on pivot chart or on pivot field, but using SLICERS we can do this visually.
+In our previous section, we selected the Month from the drop-down list either on the pivot chart or on the pivot field, but using SLICERS, we can visually.

 Step 1: Place a cursor inside the pivot table.